hirviid/react-redux-architecture/README.md

 [This stackoverflow](http://stackoverflow.com/questions/34930735/pros-cons-of-using-redux-saga-with-es6-generators-vs-redux-thunk-with-es7-async/34933395#34933395) gives a good explanation of why you should prefer redux-saga over e.g. redux-thunk.

+Sagas are tightly coupled to your module.
+They listen for certain action types and respond with new actions.

 ### REDUX Root reducer, Root saga, Store and Middleware
 Modules should be able to control where they are mounted in the state.
 This way, a module selector is not coupled to the root reducer.